biomurph/Adafruit_GFX---chipKIT_Port/README.md

     watch out for pin 10 on Joel's board! it is acting funny DISP pin is the Display control pin for the LCD.
 Can be any pin other than 11,12,13

+Example included is a copy of the Adafruit example, modified to run with this library.

+## Drawing Functions: